-Fund balance of governmental funds is reported in various categories based on the nature of any limitations requiring the use of resources for specific purposes.
+Fund balance of the governmental fund is reported in various categories based on the nature of any limitations requiring the use of resources for specific purposes.

 Nonspendable - Amounts that cannot be spent either because they are in a nonspendable form or because they are legally or contractually required to be maintained intact.
-The Library reported \$15,633, relating to prepaid expenditures in this category.
+The Library reported \$20,782 relating to prepaid expenditures in this category.